 HDFS is the primary distributed storage used by Hadoop applications.
 A HDFS cluster primarily consists of a NameNode that manages the file system metadata and DataNodes that store the actual data.
-The HDFS Architecture describes HDFS in detail.
-This user guide primarily deals with the interaction of users and administrators with HDFS clusters.
-The HDFS architecture diagram depicts basic interactions among NameNode, the DataNodes, and the clients.
+The architecture of HDFS is described in detail here.
+This user guide primarily deals with interaction of users and administrators with HDFS clusters.
+The diagram from HDFS architecture depicts basic interactions among NameNode, the DataNodes, and the clients.
 Clients contact NameNode for file metadata or file modifications and perform actual file I/O directly with the DataNodes.